 If you know that you or a plumber will be working on the property to fix a leak or do plumbing repairs, you can call the City of San Luis Obispo Utilities Department at (805) 781-7215 to schedule a temporary water shut-off for repairs at no cost.

 Underground Service Line Leak

 The service line is located between the meter and the building.
 If no water is being used in the building, irrigation is not running, and the meter is actively running, there could be a leak between the meter and the house.
 To check if you have a service line leak, shut off the building shut-off valve and check the meter.
 If the meter is turning and the building shut-off valve is off, it is highly indicative of a service line leak.
 Remember that confirming a service line leak does not mean you don’t have other indoor leaks as well.
 It can be difficult to check and use the meter for indoor issues with an active service line leak.

-Before you incorporate any of the tips below, please check your property for leaks.
+Now that you know how to check service line for leaks, you can check more easily serviceable areas.
 By far the most common and costly leak is a running toilet, followed by leaks in automatic irrigation systems or errors in irrigation timer programming.
 Here are a few things you can easily do at your home or business to check for leaks and/or reduce water consumption.

 Fully running toilets consume 2 gallons of water per minute.
 If it were to run a full month, this would equate to 115 units of water, or $1,204.37 in water charges alone.